luccahuguet/yazelix/README.md

 1. Make sure [yazi](https://github.com/sxyazi/yazi), [zellij](https://github.com/zellij-org/zellij) and [helix](https://helix-editor.com) are installed.
 2. Remove (or rename) your old `~/.config/zellij` folder, and just clone this repo in your `~/.config` dir.
 3. You can open this layout either from `zellij -l welcome` or directly `zellij -l ~/.config/zellij/layouts/yazelix`

-4. If you test this with nvim and it works, let me know (see the issue: )
-5. Feel free to open issues and PRs 😉
+That's it, and feel free to open issues and PRs 😉

 <br>